AjayBadrinath/WordleForToday/README.md

 To run

-1.Run script.py once(This will setup 2 binary files where we will parse data)
+1.Run script.py once(This will setup 2 binary files where we will parse data)or click on wordle.py file and you are set